 “They released a few albums and a pile of singles, but for me Frijid Pink will always be just the one thing – that band whose full roar garage take on House of the Rising Sun was (short of Jimi Hendrix) the heaviest thing ever heard on AM pop radio back in that strange, extended season of stormy and endless summer that happened somewhere between 1969 and 1972 (the rear view is always confusing).”
 (Philip Random)

 “I would’ve first heard of the New York Dolls when they were still pretty new, 1973, early Grade Nine.
 A friend pointed out a picture of them, probably in Creem magazine, guys in dresses, even freakier than Alice Cooper.
 No mention of their music.
 In fact, I wouldn’t hear any of that for at least another five years.
 A mixtape heard at a punk rock party.
 I’d say they fit right in, but they didn’t.
-Their stuff stood out to my ears, like the Rolling Stones at their sleazy early 70s best, except harder, trashier, sleazier.
-Who cared about what they were wearing?”
+They stood out.
+Like the Rolling Stones at their sleazy early 70s best, except harder, trashier, sleazier.
+Who cared what they were wearing?”
 (Philip Random)

 On one level, the Crazy World of Arthur Brown was the definition of a one hit novelty act.
 Light your hair on fire, howl like a crazy person, give the kids something to scream about.
-But actually listen to that debut album and you realize there’s depth beyond all that crazy surface – a singer who can work four octaves and a band that can cook for sure, but they can also play the changes, turn a mood on its head, tear your head off in the process.
+But listen closely to that debut album and you’ll realize there’s depth beyond all the surface craziness – a singer who can work four octaves and a band that can cook for sure, but they can also play the changes, turn a mood on its head, tear your head off in the process.

 As debut albums go, the Violent Femmes gave us one of the all time best – teen angst cranked to eleven, nothing held back.
 But their second album Hallowed Ground was probably even better; certainly bigger, darker, more dangerous.
 Yeah, they were still all horned up, but now there was also the very real problem of apocalypse, which in the mid 1980s was never further off than the edge of town.
 Or were those just rain clouds?

 Nektar being one of those so-called prog bands that never quite made it over here in the Americas.
 Maybe because they were from Germany, and how many German bands made it in the 1970s?
-But they were English actually – they just met in Germany and ended up living there.
-Maybe it was their live show, a little too ambitious and unwieldly to travel well.
+But they were English actually – they just met in Germany and ended up staying there.
+Maybe it was their live show, a little too ambitious and unwieldy to travel well.
 Or maybe they were just too musically out there, as they perhaps were with the entirety of Remember The Future a full album concept concerning a blind boy and an alien and everything, really.
-So we have Philip Random’s abridged version, “… the best parts of side one.”
+So we only have Part One listed, the first side, the better side.”